 While the AF system may be remarkable, setting it up has its irritations.
 For example, subject tracking can only be engaged when the focus dial is set to AF-C, at which point it’s presented as a Focus Area mode.
 But then you’re given the option of combining it with any of the other Focus Area modes.
 It would work more logically as a setting on the focus mode dial.

-The camera now supports eye AF for birds as well as humans or animals, but you have to select manually between the three options from the menu, which is sure to irritate wildlife photographers who are equally interested in mammalian and avian subjects.
+The camera now supports eye AF for birds as well as humans or animals, but you have to select manually between the three options from the menu.
+This is sure to irritate wildlife photographers who are equally interested in mammalian and avian subjects.
 Canon’s system on the EOS R5 works better in this respect, as it simply gets on with recognising whatever’s in front of the lens.
 It’s also hit-and-miss with its categorisation; for example I found it doesn’t recognise squirrels in Animal mode, but tracks their eyes quite happily when set for birds.

 Sony A1: Performance

 In almost every aspect of its operation, the Alpha 1 behaves almost flawlessly.
 But then again, we’d be disappointed with a $6500 / £5879 camera that didn’t.
-It fires up almost instantly when you flick the conveniently-placed power switch, and then reacts instantly to inputs from both the touchscreen and the physical controls.
+It fires up almost instantly at a flick of the conveniently-placed power switch, and then reacts instantly to inputs from both the touchscreen and the physical controls.
 The sense of extreme refinement it provides is reinforced by a wonderfully quiet and unobtrusive mechanical shutter, which comes as a welcome contrast to the explosive clacks of older Sony models.

 It’s only in real-world use that you start to comprehend just how much of a speed demon the Alpha 1 is.
 I found it could consistently capture at least 140 50MP raw + JPEG frames in a 30fps burst, and then record them all to card in a little over 30 seconds.
 It barely restricts any aspects of its operation while it’s doing so, either, although understandably you can’t initiate video recording while it’s still writing.
 One minor caveat is that the only raw format you can use at full speed is the lossy compressed option.